learn more

 Output: QZ 2017/12

-Without changing the machine – Complete measurement with multi-sensor coordinate measuring machines
+Without changing devices – Complete measurement with multisensor coordinate measuring machines

-Standard-compliant measurement with minimum scrap – Exploiting the possibilities of the new ISO standard for profile deviations
+Standard-compliant measurement with minimal rejects – Utilising the possibilities of the new ISO standard for profile deviations

 File size: 1.69 MB